-These books offer ways business leaders can support creativity, innovation, and talent in the new future at work
+These books on creativity offer ways business leaders can support creativity, innovation, and talent in the new future of work

 - Big Little Breakthroughs by Josh Linkner (2020) for unleashing creative potential in yourself and your team

 - Softening the Edge by Mimi Nicklin (2020) for insights on leading with awareness, empathy, and compassion

 - The Art of Noticing by Rob Walker (2019) for replenishing your creativity and discovering new insights

 Big Little Breakthroughs: How Small, Everyday Innovations Drive Oversized Results

 By Josh Linkner

 Big Little Breakthroughs is the latest book by Josh Linkner, a serial entrepreneurial innovator and angel investor.
 He describes Big Little Breakthroughs as “Small creative acts that unlock massive rewards over time.
 They are the sparks that fuse into a raging fire.
 Sometimes microscopic and invisible to the naked eye, they are the molecules that bind together to solve our trickiest problems and unlock our biggest opportunities.”

 He debunks the myth that the best ideas are fleeting flashes of creative genius, only bestowed upon the Einsteins of the world.
 He argues that innovation rarely happens in a blinding flash of inspiration: “Big Little Breakthroughs in the aggregate, drive far more progress than their elusive change-the-world counterparts.”